mbunyan/allotment-management/cases-and-stories/stories-tenant.md

 # Stories Tenant

-Find allotment site near my home

-Find vacancies in my vicinity

-Register on waiting list with one or more allotment sites
+Signed contract (letting agreement) with allotment owner for one or more plots

+One or more people can sign a contract

 Pay rent and provide evidence of age, disability or other circumstance that may be required under terms of letting agreement